Millions of Dollars

 Pedestrians can endure several bodily injuries because of accidents, including the following:

 These injuries can lead to months of rehabilitation, lost wages, expensive medical bills, and loss of enjoyment of life.
-If you’ve suffered significant injuries, then you could be eligible for maximum compensation.
-Speak with an accident lawyer now to discuss your pedestrian accident claim.
+If you’ve suffered serious injuries, then you could be eligible for maximum compensation.
+Speak with an Atlanta pedestrian accident lawyer now to discuss your pedestrian accident claim.

 It’s also imperative to be aware of your surroundings whenever walking or standing near a highway.
 For example, some victims have a pedestrian accident on the highway while standing near their vehicle after a car accident or while changing a flat tire.